schniebel/odds-update/clusters/README.md

-This folder contains kind: kustomization resources that define what flux will deploy where, and in what order.
+These folders define what is deployed onto the kubernetes clusters involved in this project